Missouri's tax-free holiday for back-to-school shopping is this weekend. Here are some tips

 Plan around tax-free shopping dates

 Seventeen states offer sales-tax holidays throughout the back-to-school shopping season.
-This weekend, people in Iowa, Missouri, New Mexico, Oklahoma, South Carolina, Virginia and West Virginia will be able to save on school supplies, clothing, electronics and more.
+This weekend, people in nine states (Arkansas, Florida, Iowa, Missouri, New Mexico, Oklahoma, South Carolina, Virginia and West Virginia) will be able to save on school supplies, clothing, electronics and more.

 "Definitely a good time to stock up, especially if you need bigger-ticket items like a computer, iPad, things like that," said Ashley Patrick, founder of Budgets Made Easy, a personal finance blog for families.
 "You can save 7 to 9 or more percent, depending on what state you're in that is doing it, so that's a huge savings right off the top.”